reazen/relude/docs/FAQ.md

 This has type array(t) but somewhere wanted BsBastet.Array.Foldable.t(string)`
 ```

 you likely need to add `bs-bastet` to your `bs-dependencies` in your `bsconfig.json` file.
-This error occurs because BuckleScript is not able to find the types defined in the `BsBastet` module, so it can't determine that `array(t)` is the same type as `BsBastet.Array.Foldable.t(string)`.
+This error occurs because Melange is not able to find the types defined in the `BsBastet` module, so it can't determine that `array(t)` is the same type as `BsBastet.Array.Foldable.t(string)`.

 Because we are not using .rei interface files, we are not able to abstract these types away for functions that get included into our implementation modules.
 (See .rei topic below).